Bo Xilai

 Bo Xilai (薄熙来 (Bó Xīlái); born 3 July 1949) is a Chinese former politician who was convicted on bribery and embezzlement charges.
-He came to prominence through his tenures as Mayor of Dalian and then the governor of Liaoning.
-From 2004 to November 2007, he served as Minister of Commerce.
+He came to prominence through his tenures as Mayor of Dalian and then Governor of Liaoning.
+From 2004 to 2007, he served as Minister of Commerce.
 Between 2007 and 2012, he served as a member of the Politburo of the Chinese Communist Party (CCP) and Party Secretary of Chongqing, a direct-administered municipality under the central government.
-He was generally considered the main political opponent of Xi Jinping before Xi became the party's General Secretary in 2012.

 The son of former Chinese Vice Premier Bo Yibo, he was regarded as a princeling but cultivated a casual and charismatic public image, marking a notable departure from Chinese political convention.
-In Chongqing, Bo increased spending on welfare programs and maintained consistent double-digit GDP growth, while launching a crackdown on organized crime and promoting Cultural Revolution–style “red culture.”
-His “Chongqing model” gained popularity among the Chinese New Left, composed of both Maoists and social democrats disillusioned with the country's opening up policy and increasing economic inequality.
+In Chongqing, Bo increased spending on welfare programs and maintained consistent double-digit GDP growth, while launching a crackdown on organized crime and promoting Cultural Revolution–style "red culture."
+His "Chongqing model" gained popularity among the Chinese New Left, composed of both Maoists and social democrats disillusioned with the country's opening up policy and increasing economic inequality.
 However, his lawless campaigns, rising personality cult, and the dissonance between his family life and egalitarian rhetoric made him a controversial figure.

-Bo was considered a likely candidate for promotion to the CCP Politburo Standing Committee at the 18th Party Congress in 2012.
+Bo was considered a likely candidate for promotion to the CCP Politburo Standing Committee at the 18th Party Congress in 2012 and a rival to Vice President Xi Jinping.
 However, his political fortunes came to an abrupt end following the Wang Lijun incident, in which his top lieutenant and police chief sought asylum at the American consulate in Chengdu.
 Wang claimed to have information about the involvement of Bo's wife Gu Kailai in the murder of British businessman Neil Heywood, a confidant of the Bo family.
 In the fallout, Bo was stripped of his positions and expelled from the party.
 In 2013, Bo was found guilty of corruption, stripped of all his assets and sentenced to life imprisonment at Qincheng Prison.